Why These Principles Work

 - Customer logos placed near the CTA, where doubt peaks

 Weak social proof backfires.
 "Join 12 users" is worse than no number at all.
 If your numbers are small, use qualitative proof instead: a detailed case study, a named endorsement, or a screenshot of a real result.
+The full list of trust signals that actually move the needle is worth reading alongside this section.

 4. Authority